Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 What Are Common Sides with Chicken Shawarma?

-Garlic sauce, pickles, fries, wraps.
+Garlic sauce, pickles, fries, pita wraps, and tabbouleh.

 What Are Common Sides with Shish Tawook?

-Rice, salad, flatbread, garlic sauce.
+Rice, fattoush salad, flatbread, and garlic sauce.

 Conclusion